FAQs – Frequently Asked Questions

 Do you have sports on the diary?

 Yes.
-The current diary shows badminton, skittles, golf, horseracing and bowling.
+The current diary shows skittles, golf, bowling.
 All organised by our members.
 And we’re always happy to hear of more sporting events, whether participating or watching.

-We have had trips to Amsterdam, Budapest, Scotland, Prague, Bruges, Ireland, a Mediterranean cruise, Spain, Berlin, Turkey and camping in Sussex.
+We have had trips to Amsterdam, Budapest, Scotland, Prague, Bruges, Ireland, a Mediterranean cruise, Spain, Berlin, Turkey, Montenegro and Tuscany.
 All of these trips were organised by Group members.
-We now also have golfing holidays.

 How do I join?

-Call one of the co-ordinators on the Contacts page and arrange to attend a club night.
+Come along to one of the club nights.
+If you want more information first, call one of the numbers on the contacts page.
 New members can only join in person at a club night.

 Who will I meet when I attend?